jeremycg/protractedbirthdeath/README.md

 ##modelling speciation with incipient species

-This shiny app uses a modification of the PBD package by Etienne and Rosindell (2014) allowing for 0s as parameters, and extinction.
+This library uses a modification of the PBD package by Etienne and Rosindell (2014) allowing for 0s as parameters, and extinction.
 It also treats "orphaned" incipient species in a more intelligent way.
+There are also new function for analysis of the outputs.

 The main core of the project is now a package.
 To install, run: